KayceP/Linux-Server-Configuration/README.md

 ### 9 - Install Apache, and mod_wsgi
 1. Install Apache by running the command `$ sudo apt-get install apache2`.
 2. Once installed, we'll then want to install 'mod_wsgi' as well.
-This is an Apache HTTP server addon that allows Apache to serve Flask applications.
+This is an Apache addon that allows Apache to serve Flask applications.
 3. Install mod_wsgi by running the command `$ sudo apt-get install libapache2-mod-wsgi python-dev`.
-4. Then enable the newly installed mod_wsgi with `$ sudo a2enmod wsgi`.
+4. Then ensure the newly installed mod_wsgi is running, with `$ sudo a2enmod wsgi`.
-5. Restard the Apache service. `$ sudo service apache2 start`.
+5. Start the web server. `$ sudo service apache2 start`.

 ## Running (For a casual viewer)
 - For a live demo of the web application being hosted, [click here](http://www.patternrecognition.io/omenu).